 Aside from the obvious kinetic cyber risks, data breaches pose an even bigger threat due to the fraud schemes they enable.
 Much of the stolen digital information ends up for sale or freely available on underground digital marketplaces.
 Many of these markets require special network software to access.
 The Onion Router (TOR) provides an anonymous vehicle to access the “dark web,” where marketplaces for buying and selling illicit goods—including PII–for digital currency, are numerous.
 There are hundreds of marketplaces on TOR and the dark web advertising billions of PII records for sale.
 A largely commoditized and saturated market, the sale of PII and related corporate data is inexpensive, sometimes costing just a few cents per record.

 Originally an academic project developed at the Naval Research Laboratory, TOR’s mission was to create a completely anonymous network, overlaying the internet, in order to provide additional privacy.
 Today, access to TOR and its marketplaces provides a would-be fraudster endless access to critical data.
 The data available for sale is company-specific and bolsters a fraudster’s tool box for understanding the victim organization’s assets, systems and processes.
 Corresponding PII data provides the credibility.
 Armed with a sea of information, a perpetrator can call the helpdesk at an insurance company and have client specifics at hand.
 Credibility is achieved easily with the helpdesk agent and the theft begins.
 It’s not a problem if one client record does not work because the perpetrator has access to endless records.
-Perhaps the fraudster doesn’t need to call at all, she has the login for the client’s portal access, after all.
+Perhaps the fraudster doesn’t need to call at all, especially in the case where they already have the login for the client’s portal access.

 Cyber Threat Intelligence: The War on Fraud’s New Front